Fusarium dry rot: Environment

 Warmer climates are preferred.
 However; different species of Fusarium may be more prevalent in different areas.
 Michigan is currently having trouble with Fusarium sambucinum.
 Fusarium sambucinum can be found in Ohio, Michigan, Wisconsin, North Dakota, and Montana.
 Fusarium requires higher moisture to grow and is not able to when conditions are only periodic.

 Temperatures preferred for growth and spread are above 50F.
 There are currently no listed vectors known to carry and transmit Fusarium sambucinum.
 However, humans are very good at transmitting the pathogen through the creation of cull piles, agricultural equipment, or warehouse storage where temperatures and moisture are ideal for growth.

 Management

 There are many ways to manage dry rot.
-Application of thiabendazole, also known as Mertect, was a common and efficacious method used from 1970-1985.
+Application of thiabendazole, also known as Mertect, was a common and efficacious method used from 1970 to 1985.
 Eventually, however, the pathogen developed resistance to the chemical treatment, and while some people still use thiabendazole, it is no longer an effective treatment.